Sterling Pest Control

 When does a property need tent fumigation?

 A property needs tent fumigation when an infestation has spread throughout the structure and localized spot treatments can’t reach every colony.
 Drywood termite infestations, widespread wood-boring beetle damage, and recurring pest problems that resist conventional treatment are the most common triggers.
+Schedule a free termite inspection to help determine if fumigation is required for your situation.

 How long does the fumigation process take?